2020

 NHS England Public Health England

-Concerns summary Discharged patients were not effectively informed about a hospital-acquired Listeria outbreak, delaying diagnosis.
+Concerns summary (AI summary) Discharged patients were not effectively informed about a hospital-acquired Listeria outbreak, delaying diagnosis.
 Additionally, there are no legal requirements for private labs or hospitals to share Listeria isolates, hindering timely outbreak identification.

 Sylvia Scully